-☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.
+☐ Use technology appropriate to their discipline. ☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.
 Program Learning Outcomes Complete this section for program-specific courses (e.g., those that share the same discipline code as the academic program or satisfy requirements in related programs).
 List the academic program(s) here and note which Student Learning Outcomes align to specific Programmatic Learning Outcomes.
 Please see the MCS Instructions for more details.
-Specify the Academic Program: New Media A.S PLO 1: Communicate effectively in written and oral presentations SLO 1: Create a resume and supporting documents tailored to a specific audience for pursuing a career and/or continuing studies by transferring into a baccalaureate program.
-SUNY General Education Competencies - N/A If this course assesses a SUNY GEN ED Competency, check all that apply and indicate which course outcome(s) address each checked item: ☐ CRITICAL THINKING & REASONING- Students will: a. clearly articulate an issue or problem; b. identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others' work; acknowledge limitations such as perspective and bias; and c. develop well-reasoned (logical) arguments to form judgments and/or draw conclusions. □ INFORMATION LITERACY - Students will: a. locate information effectively using tools appropriate to their need and discipline; evaluate information with an awareness of authority, validity, and bias; and demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination.
-SUNY GENERAL EDUCATION KNOWLEDGE AND SKILLS AREA(s): The Arts For courses that are approved to meet one (or more) of the ten SUNY General Education Knowledge and Skills Areas, indicate which area the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that area: SUNY SLO: Students will demonstrate an understanding of at least one principal form of artistic expression and the creative process inherent therein.
-Course SLO 2: Assemble a professional portfolio. $\Box$ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Competencies or Knowledge and Skills Areas.
-V. Essential Topics/Themes Researching transfer schools 2.
-Portfolio creation including editing, audience, cohesion, design, and exploration of various on-screen and print 3.
-Artist statements
+Specify the Academic Program: Photography A.S.
+PLO 3: Create photographic works that reflect a personal artistic vision, aesthetic sensibility, style, or approach.
+SLO 2: Assemble a professional portfolio.
+PLO 4: Describe the historical context of their work and how other artists have influenced and inspired them.
+SLO 1: Create a resume and supporting documents tailored to a specific audience for pursuing a career and/or continuing studies by transferring into a baccalaureate program.
+SUNY General Education Competencies- N/A If this course assesses a SUNY GEN ED Competency, check all that apply and indicate which course outcome(s) address each checked item: ☐ CRITICAL THINKING & REASONING- Students will: a. clearly articulate an issue or problem; identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others' work; acknowledge limitations such as perspective and bias; and c. develop well-reasoned (logical) arguments to form judgments and/or draw conclusions. □ INFORMATION LITERACY - Students will: a. locate information effectively using tools appropriate to their need and discipline; evaluate information with an awareness of authority, validity, and bias; and demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination. ☑ SUNY GENERAL EDUCATION KNOWLEDGE AND SKILLS AREA(s): The Arts For courses that are approved to meet one (or more) of the ten SUNY General Education Knowledge and Skills Areas, indicate which area the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that area: SUNY SLO: Students will demonstrate an understanding of at least one principal form of artistic expression and the creative process inherent therein.
+Course SLO 2: Assemble a professional portfolio. ☐ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Competencies or Knowledge and Skills Areas.

+V. Essential Topics/Themes